taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ]
 ```

-2. It specifies a condition involving ReqSpec constants, property values, as well as **compute** variable.
+This predicate can also include **compute** variables.
 Compute variables are unbound variables, whose values are bound as result of executing a *compute function* that is called in a verification activity.
 > The second form allows us to specify the predicate condition once as part of the requirement without having to implement the predicate condition in each of the verification methods being called in verification activities.

 The following is a requirement that specifies an unbound **compute** variable called *actualvolt*.
 It is compared in the **value predicate** against the specified *volts*.